awsdocs/amazon-dynamodb-developer-guide/doc_source/HowItWorks.ReadConsistency.md

 When you read data from a DynamoDB table, the response might not reflect the results of a recently completed write operation\.
 The response might include some stale data\.
 If you repeat your read request after a short time, the response should return the latest data\.

 **Strongly Consistent Reads**
 When you request a strongly consistent read, DynamoDB returns a response with the most up\-to\-date data, reflecting the updates from all prior write operations that were successful\.
+However, this consistency comes with some disadvantages:
-A strongly consistent read might not be available if there is a network delay or outage\.
-Strongly consistent reads are not supported on global secondary indexes\.
++ A strongly consistent read might not be available if there is a network delay or outage\.
+In this case, DynamoDB may return a server error \(HTTP 500\)\.
++ Strongly consistent reads may have higher latency than eventually consistent reads\.
++ Strongly consistent reads are not supported on global secondary indexes\.
++ Strongly consistent reads use more throughput capacity than eventually consistent reads\.
+For details, see [Read/Write Capacity Mode](HowItWorks.ReadWriteCapacityMode.md)

 **Note**
 DynamoDB uses eventually consistent reads, unless you specify otherwise\.
 Read operations \(such as `GetItem`, `Query`, and `Scan`\) provide a `ConsistentRead` parameter\.
 If you set this parameter to true, DynamoDB uses strongly consistent reads during the operation\.